Lanceward410/VLSI-Toolkit/README.md

 should be done within the Ubuntu (Linux) terminal.

-When booting up Ubuntu/WSL, always run "sudo apt update" and "sudo apt upgrade", it prevents issues; kind of like flossing.
+When booting up Ubuntu/WSL, always run "sudo apt update" and "sudo apt upgrade", it prevents issues; it is comparable to flossing.

 ~
 Next, to use this VLSI-toolkit quick installation, you can run (via copy/paste if you wish):